Scott Fischer: Career

-In 1984, Fischer and two friends, Wes Krause and Michael Allison, founded Mountain Madness, an adventure travel service.
-He guided clients for climbing major mountain peaks around the world.
+In 1990, Fischer and Wally Berg became the first Americans to summit Lhotse (27,940 feet / 8516 m), the world's fourth highest peak, as a part of Glenn Porzak's Everest — Lhotse expedition.
+At EBC he met Rob Hall, Gary Ball, Peter Hillary, and Tim Macartney-Snape.
+All of them made a summit on the same day as Porzak‘s team.
+Fischer and Berg were in Camp III ready for their Lhotse attempt, but first had to go up to the Yellow Band in order to evacuate their teammate Mike Brauning from the South Col into Camp II.
+The next morning they returned to Camp III and, after a short rest, advanced to camp IV.
+The next morning on May 13, the birthday of Fischer’s son Andy, they reached the summit.
+Fischer was upset with the achievement as his real goal was Everest, but being a few days off schedule he didn’t have the time nor resources for it.
+Additionally, no one was on the Everest slopes at the time to help ensure the ropes and ladders installed by the Nepali Army Everest team on the Khumbu Icefall for the 1990 climbing season hadn't been removed.

 In 1992, during the climb on K2 as a part of a Russian-American expedition, Fischer fell into a crevasse and tore the rotator cuff of his right shoulder.
-Against the advice of the doctor, Fischer spent two weeks trying to recover and asked climbing partner Ed Viesturs to tape his shoulder and tether it to his waist so it would not continue to dislocate and then resumed the climb using only his left arm.
-On their first summit bid, the climbers abandoned their attempt at Camp III to rescue Aleskei Nikiforov, Thor Keiser and Chantal Mauduit.
-Fischer and Ed Viesturs reached the summit on their second attempt without supplemental oxygen along with Charley Mace.
-During descent, they met climbers Rob Hall and Gary Ball who were suffering with altitude sickness at camp II.
-Hall's health improved along the descent but Ball required subsequent help from Fischer and the other climbers to reach the base.
+Against his doctor's advice, Fischer spent two weeks trying to recover and asked climbing partner Ed Viesturs to tape his shoulder and tether it to his waist so it would not continue to dislocate.
+He then resumed the climb using only his left arm.
+On their first summit bid, the climbers abandoned their attempt at Camp III to rescue Aleskei Nikiforov, Thor Keiser, and Chantal Mauduit.
+Fischer, Viesturs, and Charley Mace reached the summit on their second attempt without supplemental oxygen.
+During their descent, they met climbers Rob Hall and Gary Ball, who were suffering from altitude sickness at Camp II.
+Hall's health improved along the descent, but Ball required subsequent help from Fischer and the other climbers to reach the base of the mountain.

-Through Mountain Madness, Fischer guided the 1993 Climb for the Cure on Denali (20,320 feet) in Alaska which was organized by eight students at Princeton University.
+Through Mountain Madness, Fischer guided the 1993 Climb for the Cure on Denali (20,320 feet) in Alaska which eight students at Princeton University organized.
 The expedition raised $280,000 for the American Foundation for AIDS Research.
 In 1994, Fischer and Rob Hess climbed Mount Everest without supplemental oxygen.
 They also formed a part of the expedition that removed 5000 pounds of trash and 150 discarded oxygen bottles from Everest.
-With the climb, Fischer had climbed the top of the highest peaks on six of the seven continents with the exception of Vinson Massif in Antarctica.
-The American Alpine Club awarded the David Brower Conservation Award to all members of the expedition.
+With the climb, Fischer had climbed the top of the highest peaks on six of the seven continents, except Vinson Massif in Antarctica.
+The American Alpine Club awarded the David Brower Conservation Award to all expedition members.
 In January 1996, Fischer and Mountain Madness guided a fundraising ascent of Mount Kilimanjaro (19,341 feet / 5,895 m) in Africa.